As Husky men look to end four-game skid, coach Mike Hopkins puts renewed emphasis on rebounding

 “Defensive rebounding has to be a major focus as we move forward.”

-Hopkins acknowledged rebounding can be an issue for teams like UW that primarily relies on a 2-3 zone defense.
+Hopkins acknowledged rebounding can be an issue for teams such as UW that primarily relies on a 2-3 zone defense.
 During his previous three seasons at Washington, the Huskies have never ranked higher than eighth in the Pac-12 in rebounding and twice finished 11th.

-“The zone is not a great rebounding defense let’s just call it what it is,” he said.
+“The zone is not a great rebounding defense; let’s just call it what it is,” he said.
 “But it’s a mindset.
 I really believe where focus goes, energy grows.
 It’s one of those things we’re going to focus on a day-to-day basis.
 It’s five guys getting on the glass.

 “Against us, when teams are shooting a lot of threes and we’re trying to defend it, there’s going to be misses and long rebounds and our guards are going to have to rebound better.
 It’s focus.
 It’s film.
 It’s understanding and then we got to hold them accountable to it.”

-Still, improving the rebounding will be difficult for the Huskies considering they don’t have very many gifted rebounders and they’re limited to just three players 6 foot 9 or taller in the rotation.
+Still, improving the rebounding will be difficult for the Huskies considering they don’t have very many gifted rebounders, and they’re limited to just three players 6 foot 9 or taller in the rotation.

 The thin front line and foul trouble often forces Washington to employ a four-guard lineup that gets pushed around by bigger opponents.

-“Rebounding is willpower and effort,” said 6-foot-10 sophomore forward Nate Roberts who averages a team-high 7.5 rebounds.
-“When we’re engaged and everybody is chipping in and finding ways to win, the rebounding discrepancy is lesser than it has been in these past few games. and I think we kind of gotten away from that just with the disappointments on the offensive end.
+“Rebounding is willpower and effort,” said 6-foot-10 sophomore forward Nate Roberts, who averages a team-high 7.5 rebounds.
+“When we’re engaged and everybody is chipping in and finding ways to win, the rebounding discrepancy is lesser than it has been in these past few games, and I think we kind of gotten away from that just with the disappointments on the offensive end.
 Guys worried about their shot — not their shots but makes and misses.

 “But with the preparation that we’ve had the emphasis on rebounding I think that we’re going to see a different change and guys being all in on rebounding.”